Sexual side-effects for women

 - It may help to talk openly to your partner or a counsellor about how you’re feeling.

 - Talk to your specialist nurse if you’re worried about your sex life or sexual side-effects.
 You don’t need to feel embarrassed.
-She will be happy to talk to you and give you advice.
+They will be happy to talk to you and give you advice.

 - It may be useful to become more aware of your vaginal muscles and learn how to relax your muscles when you are having sexual intercourse.